 - Wear or damage to the face piece seal.

 - Poor seating of exhalation and inhalation valve disks.

-Make sure flexible parts are still flexible, and check the stretch of elastic bands.
+Make sure flexible parts are still flexible and check the stretch of elastic bands.
 Follow the manufacturer’s instructions for cleaning and disinfecting the respirator.
 Generally, a mild detergent and a soft brush are used for cleaning.
 Rinse the respirator thoroughly in clean, warm water.
-Rinsing is extremely important because a residue of the cleaning agent can damage the respirator and irritate skin.
+Rinsing is extremely important because a residue of the cleaning agent can damage the respirator and irritate the skin.
 Be sure all parts are thoroughly dry before putting the respirator back together again.
 Use a soft, lint-free cloth to absorb most of the water and a fan to speed up the drying process.

 Recognizing an Emergency